Reviewed by: HU Medical Review Board | Last reviewed: January 2023 | Last updated: February 2023

 Take metformin exactly as your doctor prescribes.
 It comes as either a liquid or tablet to take by mouth.
 Your doctor may start you with a low dose and slowly increase your dose every 1 to 2 weeks.3

 Your doctor may perform certain kidney and liver tests before starting treatment.
 They may then monitor kidney and liver function every 6 to 12 months.
-Before you start metformin, tell your doctor your full medical history.
-This includes:2,3,6
+Before you start metformin, tell your doctor your full medical history, including:2,3,5

 - Any other medical conditions, especially problems with your: